HomeMy WebLinkAboutTransmittal - 4/6/2023ERIN MENDENHALL

 the fountain into a dry feature, when given the choice between a dry feature and decommissioning the piece entirely.

-The responses indicated that conserving water, preserving art, and staying wi thin the existing budget were key factors to
+The responses indicated that conserving water, preserving art, and staying within the existing budget were key factors to

 consider in determining the future of the Seven Canyons Fountain.
 The Public Lands Department and the Engineering

-Division also conducted a feasibility study assessing various options for adding water back to th e fountain at a lower
+Division also conducted a feasibility study assessing various options for adding water back to the fountain at a lower

 rate in order to meet the City's and the community's goals of conserving water and taxpayer dollars.
 It was determined